ilya40umov/linux-mint-via-terminal/README.md

-# Linux via Terminal - Quick Reference
+# Linux Mint via Terminal - Quick Reference

-For the past couple of years I have been enjoying the opportunity of using Linux Mint as my main OS for software development as well as for some more basic stuff, like web-browsing and casual gaming.
-However, as I kept using Terminal more and more in my day-to-day tasks, I indeed started wondering, as to what extent I can progress with just command line and how I can easily replicate my local Linux set up on a new machine.
+For the past couple of years I have been using Linux Mint as my main OS for software development as well as for some more basic stuff, like web-browsing and casual gaming.
+However, as I kept using Terminal more and more in my day-to-day tasks, I indeed started wondering, as to what extent I can go with just command line alone and how I can easily replicate my local Linux set up on a new machine.
 This all resulted in me coming up with this document, which is meant to contain commands and other pieces of information that are hard to keep in mind all the time, but that come in handy every now and then while working with Linux.
+Additionally, I have also included a section that covers the software that I tend to install on any new machine I will be working on.

 ## Commands